-The Company assessed goodwill for impairment at December 31, 2023 as part of its annual reporting process.
+The Company assessed goodwill for impairment at December 31, 2024 as part of its annual reporting process.
 In doing so, the Company compared the aggregate recoverable amount of the assets included in the respective CGUs to their carrying amounts.
 The Company completed its annual assessment for goodwill impairment and determined that the recoverable amount for the Company's CGUs exceeded the carrying amounts, respectively.

-For the December 31, 2023 goodwill impairment assessment, the Company's goodwill was allocated to the North America, International and Solar and Energy Storage CGUs.
+For the December 31, 2024 goodwill impairment assessment, the Company's goodwill was allocated to the North American Drilling, International Drilling, Completions, and Solar and Energy Storage CGUs.

-The recoverable amount has been determined based on the value in use of the CGUs using cash flow budgets approved by management.
+The recoverable amount has been determined based on the greater of fair value less cost to dispose and value in use of the CGUs using cash flow budgets approved by management.
 There is a degree of uncertainty with respect to the estimates of the recoverable amounts of the CGUs' assets due in part to the necessity of making key assumptions about the future economic environment that the Company will operate in.
-The value in use calculations use discounted cash flow projections, which require key assumptions, including future cash flows, projected growth, and pre-tax discount rates.
+The recoverable amount calculations use discounted cash flow projections, which require key assumptions, including future cash flows, projected growth, and applicable discount rates.
 The Company considers a range of reasonable possibilities to use for these key assumptions and decides upon the amounts to use that represent management's best estimates.